 A-listers laughed while others awkwardly coughed.
 "Eh, Danny, are you sure ya wanna do that?"
 Kim drawled out, slowly.

 Danny grinned.
 "As long as Dash isn't scared he'll lose."

 Said blonde smirked.
 This was his chance!
 He finally had the opportunity to show up Fenton and knock him down a peg or two.
 Maybe even he could become the leader after he beat him.
+Just because Fenton knows stuff about ghosts doesn't mean he should be the leader.
 "You wish, Fentoenail.
-Come here."
+Come here," Dash beckoned.

 Suddenly Dash's face was in the dirt.
 It took the poor blonde a minute to collect his thoughts before he pushed himself up.
 His grey-blue eyes found Danny's bright ones.
-"I-I wasn't ready."
+"I-I wasn't ready," he stuttered.

 The two restarted and received the same results.
 Their classmates forgot how to speak as the smallest boy (besides Mikey) managed to shove the strongest boy's hand so hard that he fell over.